openstack/openstack-manuals/doc/user-guide/source/cli-config-drive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 To enable the configuration drive, pass the ``--config-drive true``
-   parameter to the :command:`nova boot` command.
+   parameter to the :command:`openstack server create` command.

    The following example enables the configuration drive and passes user
    data, two files, and two key/value metadata pairs, all of which are